 Rahel Frey, Audi racing driver

 Frey progressed through the national levels of racing before she entered an international scene.
 Her talent was spotted by many after Rahel regularly was at the top half of the standings.
 In 2004, she got a call for testing in Swiss Formula Renault 2.0.

 After she was impressive in tests, he debuted in Formula Renault and took third place in her first race while in his second start managed to take a win.
 She was fourth overall that year while in 2005 Rahel finished third in the Swiss Formula Renault.

 Frey has competed in Formula Renault and German Formula 3

 Ups and downs in Formula 3

-In 2006, Rahel Frey moved up to European Formula Renault Championship and again did well before moving to the International Formula Master in 2007.
+In 2006, Rahel Frey moved up to the Formula Renault Eurocup, racing for Jenzer Motorsport.
+He stayed with the same team in 2007 but moved to the International Formula Master in 2007.
 She was unlucky that year as the mechanical failures of her car didn’t allow her to show all that she has.
 At the end of the year, she got a call from DTM Audi to make tests what helped her to earn a contract with Volkswagen.

 The following year Rahel Frey competed in German Formula 3 but failed to impress.
 Later she told that 2008 was probably her worst season but the things improved in 2009.
-Changing the team and a car, the results improved.
-She won the race at Nurburgring and became the first to score a victory in the Formula 3 race.
+After she moved from Van Amersfoort Racing's Volkswagen to Jo Zeller Racing's Mercedes, the results improved.
+She won the race at Nurburgring and finished seventh in the points.

 Swiss racing ladies before the 24 Hours of Le Mans

-For the same team, Rahel has competed as a guest in GT1 World Championship while in Scirocco R-Cup she appeared as a guest in Volkswagen’s team.
+For the same team, Rahel has competed as a guest in the FIA GT1 World Championship and Le Mans Series.
 At the end of the year, Frey passed the test with DTM Audi and earned a drive in the popular German touring cars racing series.